ciscon/quake-bootable/readme.md

 `$ sudo apt update`

 ## Step 4 - install a different window manager (optional)
-By default Quake-bootable includes a very basic window manager (Openbox).
+NOTE: switched to xfce by default - still relevant for switching to another wm though By default Quake-bootable includes a very basic window manager (Openbox).
 If you struggle with it, you can install a more familiar one, for example xfce.
 To install: `$ sudo apt install xfce4`
 And then, make it the default in the startup process. edit the file: `$ vim ~/.xinitrc` And change the very bottom where it says